davidben/C2SP/tlog-mirror.md

      1. Check if the mirror checkpoint's tree size is still less than `witness_size`.
-     2. If so, add an extended cosignature to `witness_checkpoint` and save the result as the new mirror checkpoint.
+     2. If so, add a cosignature to `witness_checkpoint` and save the result as the new mirror checkpoint.

 A mirror following this procedure MAY eagerly download resources to memory, or some local cache, in a different order than recommended.
 However, those